documentationfor yFiles for HTML 3.0.0.1

 Shared Folding States of Multiple Views

-If you have more than one folding view for the same master, these states are shared by all views.
-As a consequence, view items of different views that share the same states have the same layout, geometry, style, etc.
+If you have multiple folding views for the same master graph, their folding states are shared.
+This means that view items in different views that share the same states will have the same layout, geometry, style, and other properties.

-In particular, the same FolderNodeState is shared by all folders of the same master group in all folded views.
+In particular, the same FolderNodeState is shared by all folders of the same master group across all folded views.

-For edges, the FoldingEdgeStateId is defined by the master edge, the source and target node, and the collapse/expand state of these nodes.
-In other words, two view edges of the same master edge have the same ID if both their source and target nodes have the same collapse/expand state.
+For edges, the FoldingEdgeStateId is determined by the master edge, the source and target nodes, and the collapse/expand state of these nodes.
+In other words, two view edges of the same master edge will have the same ID if their source and target nodes have the same collapse/expand state.

 FoldingEdgeStateId(IEdge, INode, boolean, INode, boolean)